Shiva108/ai-llm-red-team-handbook/docs/AI LLM Red Team Handbook.md

 - Use **tables** for findings and prioritization.
 - Include **flow diagrams** or **attack chains** to illustrate complex vulnerabilities.
-- Annotate **screenshots** or logs—clear context, not just raw output.
+- Annotate **screenshots** or logs-clear context, not just raw output.
 - Where appropriate, provide **reduced-repro** scripts so issues can be confirmed rapidly.

 ---